AnimosWorkshop/Sor-Vault/Sign of Remembrance/Magic/Auramancy/School of Alteration/Iron Flesh.md

 - The creature has a +1 bonus to Strength-based rolls, and -1 to Dexterity-based rolls.
 - The creature has a +1 bonus to Resilience saving throws.

-**At Higher Levels:** For each spell level above 3rd, the affected creature's natural AC is increased by an additional 1, and their bonus to Strength-based rolls and penalty to Dexterity-based rolls also increases by 1.
+**At Higher Levels:**
+* (+1) The affected creature's natural AC is increased by an additional 1.
+* (+1) The creature's bonus to Strength-based rolls and penalty to Dexterity-based rolls also increases by 1.